 The other top I made is the Willow Tank from Grainline Studio.
 I have had this pattern and fabric for close to a year now, I think.
 I knew this would be a quick sew but also wanted to make a muslin since I usually have to adjust the bust dart placement on my Grainline patterns.

 I ended up tracing my pattern and doing a tissue fit instead of making a muslin.
-I raised the bust darts by 1/4″ but in the end I think I need to raise them a little bit more.
+I raised the bust darts by 1/4″ but in the end, I think I need to raise them a little bit more.
 I did french seams on this tank and I’m pretty sure I sewed one of the shoulders with a different seam allowance than the other one.
 One of my darts is higher than the other and I think that is what caused it.
 It’s a little bit annoying but unpicking the neckline and arm binding to fix it would be more annoying.

 I made my usual Grainline size 10 through the bust graded out to between a 12 and 14.
 The widest part of my hip puts me in a 14 at the hips but since this hits at the high hip I didn’t grade out as far.
 As I was sewing I tried on the tank to test the fit and it felt a little loose through the bust.
 I sewed the side seams with a 5/8″ seam allowance instead of a 1/2″ SA.
 Turns out this was a mistake because it feels slightly tight and I’m getting a little pulling through the upper bust.
 So I’ve got a few things to change for my next one, but I know I will wear this a lot anyway!

 I love the fit of this tank.
 I really like the somewhat boxy shape, the high hip length, and the deep 2″ hem.
 My favorite woven tank is the Gemma tank from Made By Rae.
 It’s got a really different shape than the Willow and I definitely think there is room in my wardrobe for both patterns.
-(Of course there is!
+(Of course, there is!
 There is room in my wardrobe for a gazillion woven tank patterns!
 I also love the Trevi tank and hopefully this summer I will finally get to the Ella tank.)
 I think the Willow would be really cute cropped a little bit and paired with my fleet of Everyday skirts.
 I need to make a basic white one as soon as possible!

 This fabric is a chambray from Andover fabrics.
 It is much different than the Kaufman chambrays that I usually buy.
 I was drawn to the print on this but was pretty disappointed when I received it.
-It is stiff and feels more like quilting cotton than typical chambray.
-In the end I think it works really well for this tank and I the blue stripes will be great with jeans and my navy shorts.
+It is stiff and feels more like quilting cotton than a typical chambray.
+In the end, I think it works really well for this tank and I the blue stripes will be great with jeans and my navy shorts.

 I love that both the Willow and the Alice also come with dress versions, too.
 Have you tried any of the variations of these patterns?